civl-verifier/civl-dev/civl-issues.md

 * Compile skip procedures as atomic action procedures that refine the skip action

-# Convert yield statements into yield invariants and modify backend so that it is aware only of yield invariants

 # Add support for specifying yield invariants in a CIVL file and for including them in parallel calls

 * Yield invariants, potentially invoked at different layers, should be allowed in a parallel call